hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 ### Resident &mdash; $256 SGD monthly

 24-7 access.
 Priority hotdesking whenever you drop in. (oversubscription may occur at peak hours, we aim for 90% availability).
-You cannot keep your crap at the desk.
+You cannot keep your stuff at the desk.
 Standard listing in the contributors page* with multiple links.

 ### Regular Member &mdash; $128 SGD monthly

 24-7 access.
 Hotdesking.
 Hang out on the sofas.
-Keep your crap in a locker (rental applies).
+Keep your stuff in a locker (rental applies).
 Use the workbench.
 Borrow books from our library.
 Keep your toys and tools onsite.
-You cannot keep your crap at the desk.
+You cannot keep your stuff at the desk.
 Standard listing in the contributors page* with up to 3 links.

 ### Associate Member &mdash; $64 SGD monthly